 Ider is a tiny town located in the state of Alabama.
 With a population of 732 people and just one neighborhood, Ider is the 327th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Ider is generally considered to be a blue-collar town.
-38.15% of the Ider workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ider is a blue-collar town, with 38.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ider is a town of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Ider who work in healthcare (10.44%), office and administrative support (7.23%), and teaching (7.23%).

 In Ider, however, the average commute to work is quite long.
 On average, people spend 32.95 minutes each day getting to work, which is significantly higher than the national average.